 - Authentication with accounts: The FileMaker Platform encrypts credentials stored within solutions so the credentials are protected.
 Users can also authenticate via Active Directory, Open Directory, or OAuth identity providers.
 For solutions hosted by FileMaker Cloud, users authenticate with their FileMaker ID accounts.

 - Access control with privilege sets: You define permissions that determine levels of access to your solution.
 You can define as many privilege sets as needed.

 - Data encryption on the disk and during transmission: You can encrypt the data stored within a solution.
 You can also require Secure Socket Layer (SSL) encryption of data between FileMaker Server or a FileMaker Cloud product and FileMaker Pro Advanced, FileMaker Go, FileMaker WebDirect, FileMaker Data API, and ODBC, JDBC, and OData-capable client applications.
 FileMaker Cloud encrypts the data automatically if it's not already encrypted.

 - Server monitoring and administration: Admin Console allows you to monitor solution access, disconnect idle users, and create backups of your solutions.
 For solutions hosted by FileMaker Cloud, FileMaker Customer Console allows FileMaker ID team managers to add users to the team and manage groups of users that can be given access to solutions.

 The FileMaker Platform employs a unified security model, where the security that you establish for a solution is in effect across all clients.

 Security settings defined within a solution using FileMaker Pro Advanced apply only to the information and schema (layouts, tables, fields, relationships, and scripts) stored in that solution.

-Security settings configured within FileMaker Server and FileMaker Cloud for AWS are deployment specific and apply to all solutions hosted by the server.
+Security settings configured within FileMaker Server and FileMaker Cloud products are deployment specific and apply to all solutions hosted by the server.

 Security for solution developers